ritu-iitj/M20AIE291/README.md

 To build the Docker image based on this DockerFile, run the following command -

-- docker build -t webapp_docker
+- docker build -t webapp_docker .

-This will create a docker image of the name webapp_docker, you can choose any other name.
-To see the list of image created, run the following command -
+This will create a docker image of the name webapp_docker in current directory, you can choose any other name.
+To see the list of created images, run the following command -
 - docker images

 Now to run the created image, run the following command -